 How to show the WooCommerce short description on shop and category pages

-Here, we’ll show you how you can customize and display a short WooCommerce product description on the main shop page and category pages.
+Here, we’ll show you how you can customize and display a short WooCommerce product description or main description on the shop and category pages.

 We'll cover the two methods discussed above:

-- Using WooCommerce Product Table to create a table-based layout to include the product short description.
+- Using Product Table to create a WooCommerce product description table to include the product short description.

 - Displaying the product short description in a quick view lightbox.